Calla-P/city-explorer-api/README.md

 ## Architecture

-Break code down into seperate three files to manage the particular functions
+Break code down into seperate three files to manage the particular functions and adds cache

 ## Change Log